daief/jugg/packages/jugg/README.md

 # directory

-Simple directory can be something like this, default entry can be `index.{tsx?|jsx?}`.
+Simple directory can be something like this, default entry can be `src/index.{tsx?|jsx?}`. `tsconfig.json` is necessary only when you use TypeScript.

 ```bash
 .